 The Numbers Behind the Stars

-Better Buying uses a 0 to 100 point scoring system to calculate overall scores and scores for each category with a larger number indicating better purchasing practices.
-After scoring each question and category of purchasing practices with a proprietary scoring methodology, the star “grading” is applied to the scores as follows (see Table 1).
+The Better Buying Purchasing Practices IndexTM uses a 0 to 100 point scoring system to calculate overall scores and scores for each category with a larger number indicating better purchasing practices.
+After scoring each question and category of purchasing practices with a proprietary scoring methodology, the star “grading” is applied to the scores.
+The same “grading standards” are applied to each category score and to the overall weighted score.
+The pie chart below shows how each purchasing practices category is weighted in the overall score.

 Basic descriptive statistical analysis is conducted for the scores and the responses to each question.
 Means for the purchasing practice categories are also based on scales from 0 to 100.
 In all cases, smaller means reflect poorer purchasing practices while larger means reflect better purchasing practices.
 Standard deviation (SD) reflects the variability of scores around the mean; in this case how widely spread the buyer ratings were.
 A larger SD means there is quite a range of scores that have been reported about buyer purchasing practices.